“The Weight of Living” has won FIRST PLACE in the Mystery Category of the 2017 Royal Dragonfly Book Award contest.

 The cover of the 2017 book, created by Anita Dugan-Moore of my publisher.
 Imzadi Publishing of Tulsa, was awarded a Gold Medal in the 2017 cover contest sponsored by http://www.authorsdb.com, a website for authors and readers.

-OTHER NEWS: My short story, “Who Shot the Smart Guy at the Blackboard,” a smart and sassy whodunit, will be released by Imzadi on Nov.24 on Kindle Unlimited.
-I’ll publish the link as soon as I have it.
+OTHER NEWS: My short story, “Who Shot the Smart Guy at the Blackboard,” a smart and sassy whodunit, was released by Imzadi on Nov.24.
+It is FREE on Kindle Unlimited., and 99 cents otherwise.

 The Frank Nagler Mystery series is: THE SWAMPS OF JERSEY, A GAME CALLED DEAD, AND THE WEIGHT OF LIVING.